johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Device-Trust-Overview.md

 Admins must set up a configuration policy to assign to any connector configuration.
 [Follow this guide to create a configuration profile](https://review.learn.microsoft.com/en-us/deployedge/microsoft-edge-management-service?branch=pr-en-us-5295).

-Once you have at least one configuration policy created, visit [https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors to](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors) access the Connectors page in the Edge Management Service.
+Once you have at least one configuration policy created, visit [the Connectors page in the Edge Management Service](https://admin.microsoft.com/Adminportal/Home#/Edge/Connectors) to access the Connectors page in the Edge Management Service.

 ## Device Trust Providers